Alpine Competition Assistant Coach

-The Alpine Program Director is responsible for coordinating and overseeing the alpine program activities of the Bridger Ski Foundation, in accordance with the BSF Mission Statement and Statement of Values.
+The Alpine Competition Assistant Coach is responsible for coaching and programming for athletes ages 15-21, in accordance with the BSF Mission Statement and Values.

-The Alpine PD reports directly to and works closely with the Executive Director and communicates and collaborates regularly with the BSF Board of Directors, other Program Directors, alpine coaching staff, Alpine Committee and other program coaches, office staff, and the general BSF community.
+The Alpine Competition Assistant Coach reports directly to and works closely with the alpine Program Directors, communicates and collaborates regularly with the alpine coaching staff, Alpine Committee and other program coaches, office staff, and the general BSF community.

 Knowledge, Skills and Abilities:

-- Have a strong knowledge of Mission, Statement of Values, principles, ethics and practices of BSF.
+- Must have a strong knowledge of Mission, Statement of Values, principles, ethics and practices of BSF.

 - Work well under pressure.

-- Have excellent verbal communication, interpersonal and relationship-building skills to effectively work with a variety of people and personalities; communicate clearly in person and in writing.
+- Possess excellent verbal communication, interpersonal, and relationship-building skills to effectively work with a variety of people and personalities; must be able to communicate clearly verbally and in writing.

-- Maintain a thorough, organized and detail-oriented approach to work.
+- Maintain a thorough, organized, and detail-oriented approach to all assigned work.

 - Maintain a commitment to youth sports and the mission of BSF.

 - Embrace and reach-out to the Gallatin Valley and surrounding towns and BSF communities.